home

 Q: How can I make different paths use different colors?

 A: Consider the path SFO-DFW,SFO-IAH with the default path color (red).
 Changing the color for just SFO-IAH to navy blue can be done using the path SFO-DFW,color:navy,SFO-IAH.
-You can shorten color: to just c: and can changes colors as many times as you like.
+You can shorten color: to just c: and can change colors as many times as you like.

 Valid colors include those offered for any of the color options in the Map Controls.
 In addition, colors can be specified using hexadecimal colors using a syntax like that used by CSS.
 For example, c:#ff0000 is the same as c:red.